henrikje/laebel/README.md

 - **Describes each service in your project**: Lists all services and the important information about them.
   The information includes service name, image name, how many containers are running, and the status of the containers.
-- **Additional user-configurable metadata**: Allows you to describe your services in more detail, using [labels](https://docs.docker.com/reference/compose-file/services/#labels) in your Docker Compose project.
+- **Additional user-configurable metadata**: Allows you to describe your services in more detail, using [`labels`](https://docs.docker.com/reference/compose-file/services/#labels) in your Docker Compose project.
   It allows you to specify title, description, group, external links, and more.
-  The metadata is based on the [OpenContainers Annotations Spec](https://specs.opencontainers.org/image-spec/annotations/) extended through a set of Laebel-specific labels.
+  The metadata is based on the [OpenContainers Annotations Spec](https://specs.opencontainers.org/image-spec/annotations/) but is extended through a set of Laebel-specific labels.

 ## Usage